nushackers/nushackers-site/_posts/2014-08-29-friday-hacks-73-Aug-29.md

 #### Speaker Profile

-Shan, the hardware geek, is currently working at Subnero.
+Shan, the self-confessed hardware geek, is currently working at Subnero.
 He loves to tinker with his arduino and tear open anything that guzzles electricity and/or held by nuts&bolts.
 Shan is also a staunch advocate of open source software.